surveyjs/survey-library/src/localization/readme.md

     ```

 1. [Rebuild the library](../../README.md#build-the-surveyjs-form-library-from-sources).
 1. *(Optional)* Create a [pull request](https://github.com/surveyjs/survey-library/pulls) to share your dictionary with the community.
-After the PR is merged, your localization will be included into the next official release.
+After the PR is merged, your localization will be included in the next official release.

 ## Update an Existing Dictionary